 My videos are not glossy professional productions.
 They are shot on location where they happen under a variety of conditions by every day folks with varying degrees of videoing skills.
 They are not intended to be pretty, merely dispense some powerful information.
 In fact I call them "Wartznall Productions."

 They are what I call "tractor" quality, nothing fancy but they turn over some ground.
-If you want glitz and gloss, go to your local video rental chain or buy someone else's rehearsed, edited and polished productions at up to ten times the cost.
+If you want glitz and gloss, go to your local video rental chain or buy someone else's rehearsed, edited and polished productions at up many times the cost.

 Back To Top